Nothing can be more gratifying when it comes to satisfying hunger and cravings than cooking up a sumptuous meal of your favourite delicacies.

 However, more oxygen supply is transported throughout the body with increased blood circulation, including the brain.

 This allows the brain to function at a higher capacity and increase individual cognitive performances.
 It also significantly reduces the risk of mental disorders, such as dementia and Alzheimer’s disease.

 In other parts of the body, increased metabolic rate helps to reverse the signs of aging and improve overall health.

 Similar to bay leaves, ground cumin offers health benefits for preventing diabetes.
 Based on research conducted by the Department of Biochemistry, Annamalai University, India, consumption of ground cumin can effectively reduce the risk of hypoglycemia.

-They also discovered that ground cumin intake decreases glucosuria, a condition characterized by a high amount of glucose in the urine which can lead to hypoglycemia and diabetes.
+They also discovered that ground cumin intake decreases glucosuria, a condition characterized by a high amount of glucose in the urine, leading to hypoglycemia and diabetes.

 Home-cooked meals can be a wonderful experience that offers a variety of options.
-Other than looking for alternative methods to improve flavor, aspiring chefs should also research on the characteristics of each ingredient to help incorporate them into each unique dish.
+Other than looking for alternative methods to improve flavour, aspiring chefs should also research the characteristics of each ingredient to help incorporate them into each unique dish.

 An ideal example can be derived from bay leaves and ground cumin.
 Although they have been highly regarded for their health benefits within their local regions, there is a serious lack of global recognition of these ingredients.

 Nonetheless, scientific studies have been picking up momentum in highlighting their special abilities in improving individual health.

 Besides enhancing general health conditions, both ingredients have been reported to offer effective management of diabetes and further cement their reputations as a necessary ingredient in every kitchen.